Amirabs7/Democracy-Transitions-Analysis/README.md

 ---

 ## What this project shows
-- Political science research and R data analysis using tidyverse and ggplot2.
+- Political science research and R and Python data analysis using tidyverse and ggplot2.
 - Insights into Tunisia’s democratic trajectory, fragility, and global comparisons.
 - Reproducible RMarkdown report with  visualizations and narrative.